BerkeleyLab/fiats/doc/joss/paper.md

 Fiats thus facilitates studying deep learning for science and studying programming paradigms and patterns for deep learning in Fortran 2023.

 # Statement of need
+Developers of computational science software lack widespread support for adopting Fortran's native parallel programming features.
-Fortran 2008 introduced two forms of parallelism: `do concurrent` for loop-level parallelism and multi-image execution for SPMD/PGAS parallelism in shared or distributed memory.
-This creates a need for libraries and frameworks that support users who adopt these features.
+Those features take two forms: `do concurrent` for loop-level parallelism and multi-image execution for SPMD/PGAS parallelism in shared or distributed memory.
-For example, one requirement impacting library design stems from a language constraint allowing only side-effect-free (`pure`) procedure invocations inside `do concurrent`.
-Conversely, multi-image execution in a library places a requirement on the client code;
-multi-image execution in a library thus requires support for multi-image execution in the main program.

-A surrogate model's utility hinges upon inference calculations executing faster than the physics-based model the surrogate replaces.
-This commonly restricts the surrogate neural network to a few thousand tunable parameters.
-For networks of modest size, useful insights can sometimes be gleaned from visually inspecting the network parameters.
-Fiats therefore stores networks in human-readable JavaScript Object Notation (JSON) format.
-The Fiats companion package [Nexport](https://go.lbl.gov/nexport) exports Fiats JSON files [PyTorch](https://pytorch.org).
+Fiats addresses this problem by providing inference and training procedures that are compatible with both forms of parallel language features.
+The next section covers related work.

 # State of the field
 At least six open-source software packages provide deep learning services to Fortran.